ayseakyol/restful-courses/development-strategy.md

 - installed `joi`
 - specialities of value of keys are defined with `joi` and messages send automatically from the `joi`

+## Handling put requests

+- Created `put` request with its validation and send request.